Cervical Smears and HPV/Colposcopy/LETZ

 I was very happy with the fast and reliable service provided by Mr Raza and his office.
 I got my results on time everything was explained to me properly.
 They have now added me to their recall list and I will be going back to see Mr Raza in 6 months' time for repeat smear."

 What is Loop Excision of the Transformation Zone (LETZ)

 This treatment involves removing a small cone from the tip of the cervix by a hot wire loop.
-This may be done under local anaesthesia in the clinic or under general anesthesia in the hospital.
-In either case there should be no pain during or after the procedure.
-It allows for removal of the abnormal area and histology so that we can ascertain the degree of abnormality.
+This may be done under local anaesthesia in the clinic or under general anaesthesia in the hospital.
+In either case, there should be no pain during or after the procedure.
+It allows for the removal of the abnormal area and histology so that we can ascertain the degree of abnormality.
 The cervix usually grows back to normal but slightly shorter within 6 weeks.
-You will require follow up after 6 months and once a year for life since a small percentage of women will have recurrence.
+You are required to follow up after 6 months and once a year for life since a small percentage of women will have a recurrence.